DANS-KNAW/easy-solr4files-index/README.md

 `GET`    | `/filesearch`                    | Return indexed metadata.
 Not known parameters are ignored.

-Parameters for `filesearch` | description
+Parameters for `filesearch` | Description
 ----------------------------|----------------
-`text`                      | The query for the textual content.
-Mandatory, the `q` parameter of a [dismax] query.
+`text`                      | The query for the textual content, mandatory.
+Becomes the `q` parameter of a [dismax] query.
 `skip`                      | For result paging, default 0.
 `limit`                     | For result paging, default 10.
 `dataset_id`, `dataset_doi` | Restrict to one or some datasets, optional.
-Repeating just one type of the identifiers return items for each value.
+Repeating just one type of the identifiers returns items for each value.
 Mixing identifier types only returns items matching at least one of the values for each type.
 `dataset_depositor_id`      | Restrict to the specific dataset field, optional.
-Repeating a field return items with at least one of the values.
+Repeating a field returns items with at least one of the values.
 Specifying multiple fields only returns items matching at least one of the values for each field.
 `file_mime_type`            | ,,
 `file_size`                 | ,,
 `file_checksum`             | ,,